manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 Note that the first part of the domain name will of course be different in your case.

-You can already open this domain in your browser, but that will result in an error.
+You can already open this domain in your browser, but you will be greeted with a "404 Not Found" error message.
 The way we defined the infrastructure, opening `http://d1q0chr074j2ha.cloudfront.net/` will first result in a redirect to `https://d1q0chr074j2ha.cloudfront.net` (see file `cloudfront.tf`, line 63, `viewer_protocol_policy = "redirect-to-https"`), and then CloudFront will try to serve file `index.html` from the frontend S3 bucket.
 This file does not yet exist, and will be created only late in the process when we build and upload our React app for the first time.

 We will first create and deploy the backend code for the REST API served at `https://d1q0chr074j2ha.cloudfront.net/api`, though.